-Actuarial valuations of the plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
+Actuarial valuations of the ongoing plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
 An experience report on the Systems was most recently issued for the period ending June 30, 2019.

-The June 30, 2021, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by our consulting actuary, Gabriel, Roeder, Smith, and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2020.
-The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2021, using generally accepted actuarial principles.
-There was no legislation enacted during the 2021 legislative session that had a material change in the benefit provisions for any of the systems.
-In FY 2021 the Board adopted updated demographic assumptions.
-Also, the General Assembly permitted the investment return assumption at July 1, 2021 to decrease from 7.25% to 7.00%, as provided by Section 9-16-335 in South Carolina State Code.
+The June 30, 2023, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by our consulting actuary, Gabriel, Roeder, Smith, and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2021.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2023, using generally accepted actuarial principles.
+There was no legislation enacted during the 2022 legislative session that had a material change in the benefit provisions for any of the systems.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2021
+The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2023.

 SCRS PORS

 Actuarial cost method Entry Age Entry Age

 Actuarial assumptions:

-Investment rate of return 7.0% 7.25%
+Investment rate of return 7.0% 7.0%

-Projected salary increases 3.0% to 11% 3.5% to 9.5%

-(Varies by service) (Varies by service)
+Projected salary increases 3.0% to 11% (Varies by service) 3.5% to 10.5% (Varies by service)

 Includes inflation at 2.25% 2.25%

 Benefit adjustments Lesser of 1% or \$500 Lesser of 1% or \$500